 - for imaging, by obtaining 3D images at nanometric resolution

-The advantages of the technique lie in the almost no sample preparation requirement that leaves the native surface unaltered and in the possibility of performing the experiment in a liquid environment (physiological condition).
+The advantages of the technique lie in the almost no sample preparation requirement that leaves the native surface unaltered, in the possibility of performing the experiment in a liquid environment (physiological condition) and in the wide spectrum of applications (from DNA to tissue) .
 Besides, AFM is a single molecule technique, so measurements give distributions with a full statistical description and detection of intermediates and rare events.

 Members